12th Armoured Brigade (United Kingdom): Post-1945

-The brigade was disbanded in March 1947, but reformed from 91 Lorried Infantry Brigade in April 1956.
-During the 1970s, it was one of two "square" brigades assigned to 2nd Armoured Division.
-After being briefly converted to "Task Force Delta" in the late 1970s, the brigade was reinstated in 1981, assigned to 1st Armoured Division and based at Quebec Barracks at Osnabrück.
-It remained with 1st Armoured Division, apart from a spell under HQ 3rd Armoured Division during Operation Granby, until disbandment under Options for Change.
-Following the Strategic Defence Review in 1998, the brigade was reformed in mechanized form under 3rd Mechanised Division at Aldershot Garrison: it relocated to Ward Barracks in Bulford Camp in February 2004.
+The brigade was disbanded in March 1947, but reformed as the 91st Lorried Infantry Brigade in April 1956.
+During the 1970s, it was one of two "square" brigades assigned to the 2nd Armoured Division.
+After being briefly converted to "Task Force Delta" in the late 1970s, the brigade was reinstated in 1981 as 12th Armoured Brigade, assigned to 1st Armoured Division and based at Quebec Barracks at Osnabrück.
+It remained with the 1st Armoured Division, apart from a spell under HQ 3rd Armoured Division during Operation Granby, until disbandment under Options for Change.
+Following the Strategic Defence Review in 1998, the brigade was reformed as a mechanized unit under the 3rd Mechanised Division at Aldershot Garrison; it relocated to Ward Barracks in Bulford Camp in February 2004.

 Future

-Under the Future Soldier programme, the brigade has been redesignated as the 12th Armoured Brigade Combat Team, and in the future will control a reconnaissance regiment equipped with the General Dynamics Ajax.
-The current armoured regiment (RTR) will be re-equipped with the Challenger 3 MBT and the armoured infantry battalions with the Warrior IFV re-equipped with the Boxer AFV.
+Under the Future Soldier programme, the brigade has been redesignated as the 12th Armoured Brigade.
+In the future, it will control a reconnaissance regiment (KRH) equipped with the General Dynamics Ajax.
+The current armoured regiment (RTR) will be re-equipped with the Challenger 3 MBT, and the armoured infantry battalions with the Warrior IFV will be re-equipped with the Boxer AFV.

-Current Organisation
+Organisation

 The current organisation of the brigade under the Defence in a Competitive Age is: